MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3D-view.md

 - [Clear some of the clutter in the DOM pane](#changing-your-view) or the [z-index pane](#change-the-scope-of-your-exploration)
 - [Pick the color scheme to best debug your DOM problems](#dom-color-type) or [z-index problems](#z-index-color-type)

-**If you want to explore an early prototype of 3D View project and run the code yourself, check out the [3D View Sample](https://github.com/MicrosoftEdge/DevToolsSamples/tree/master/3DView)**
+If you want to explore an early prototype of 3D View project and run the code yourself, check out the [3D View Sample](https://github.com/MicrosoftEdge/DevToolsSamples/tree/master/3DView).

 There are two panes that you can use for your debugging experience.